ASTRA: Knights of Veda Tier List and Reroll Guide (2.17.0)

 What actually changes a character’s tier

-The biggest thing many tier lists flatten out is Fate scaling.
-Some characters jump one or even two full tiers once they reach recommended Fate levels, especially around F6 to F7.
-That is why Aslan, Eliyar, and Bikki can look merely good on one list and borderline top-tier on another.
-Both takes can be correct if they are judging different account states.
+The single biggest factor most flat tier lists hide is Fate scaling.
+Several units jump in power once they reach their recommended Fate levels, especially around Fate 6 to 7: Bikki comes online at F6, while Aslan and Eliyar peak at F7.
+That is why the same character can look merely good on one list and borderline top-tier on another — the two lists are judging different account states.

-For a reroll guide, that changes the math completely.
-A new account should value Fate 0 strength, clean story progression, and ease of team building.
-A late-game spender or long-term saver can afford to rate scaling characters much higher.
-If you are free-to-play or only spending lightly, do not reroll around a unit whose main argument is “becomes incredible with many copies.”
+For a reroll, that flips the math.
+A new account should value Fate 0 strength, clean story progression, and easy team building.
+A late-game spender or long-term saver can afford to rate scaling characters higher.
+If you are free-to-play or spending lightly, do not reroll around a unit whose entire argument is “becomes incredible with many copies.”

 🎮